 From 1976 to 1981, Captain Cernan served as the Executive Vice President, International, and Director of Coral Petroleum, Inc. He was charged with the corporate development of a world-wide supply and marketing strategy.
 During this period, Captain Cernan furthered his education at the Wharton School of Finance and Northwestern University.

-He resides with his wife, Jan Nanna Cernan, in Houston, Texas.
+He most recently resided with his wife, Jan Nanna Cernan, in Houston, Texas.
 They have three daughters and nine grandchildren.
-His hobbies include a love for horses and all competitive sports activities, including hunting, fishing and his passion for flying.
+His hobbies included a love for horses and all competitive sports activities, including hunting, fishing and his passion for flying.

 Earth’s southernmost active volcano may also be its most remote.
 Rosaly Lopes and Michael Carroll recently spent a few frigid days on the slopes of Antarctica’s Mount Erebus.
 What they learned may help us understand volcanos on other worlds.